Back British Farming: the ways we're making rural crime a priority

 Dog attacks

-• The government has announced its support for a Private Members’ bill brought by Thérèse Coffey MP in February 2024, which would increase police powers to crack down on irresponsible dog owners whose pets attack livestock.
+• Thérèse Coffey MP launched a Private Member's Bill in February 2024.
+The Dogs (Protection of livestock) (Amendment) Bill is supported by the government and has passed its Report stage and Third Reading.
+It will now move to the House of Lords.
+The Bill would increase police powers to crack down on irresponsible dog owners whose pets attack livestock.
 Research from NFU Mutual has revealed that farm animals worth an estimated £2.4 million were severely injured or killed by dogs in 2023, up nearly 30% from the previous year.

 • The Animal Welfare (Kept Animals) Bill was introduced in Parliament in the Autumn of 2021.
 This Bill did not make it past report stage.